gvwilson/thirdbit/src/fiction/makers-return/index.md

 The door to her pod room slid open.
 A service bot rolled in,
 one wheel squeaking slightly.
-"Good morning, Violet," it said cheerfully.
+"Good morning, Violet!" it said cheerfully.

 "Mmph."
 She rolled her head from side to side until something clicked in her neck.
 "Is it really morning?"

-"It is morning somewhere,"
+"It is morning somewhere!"
 the bot replied.
-"You have a message from Doctor Szego.
+"Doctor Szego would like to speak with you.
-Shall I play it now?"
+May I?"

 "Sure."
 She sat on the now-closed lid of her pod and yawned.

-"Message begins.
+There was a soft *ping*.
-Good morning, Violet."
+"Good morning, Violet."
-Between one sentence and the next there was a soft *click* as the bot's voice changed from a generic mechanical twang to something older, warmer, and female.
+Instead of the service bot's generic mechanical twang, the new voice was older, warmer, and female.

 "Morning, Doctor Szego,"
 Violet replied dutifully.